apache/ignite/modules/web-console/web-agent/README.txt

      to server and cluster

 How to build:
-  To build from sources run following command in GridGain project root folder: mvn clean package -pl :ignite-web-console-agent -am -P web-console -DskipTests=true
+  To build from the sources run the following command in GridGain project root folder: mvn clean package -pl :ignite-web-console-agent -am -P web-console -DskipTests=true

 Demo of Ignite Web Agent:
- In order to simplify evaluation demo mode was implemented.
-To start demo, you need to click button "Start demo".
+ In order to simplify evaluation, demo mode was implemented.
+To start demo you need to click button "Start demo".
- New tab will be open with prepared demo data.
+ New tab will be opened with prepared demo data.

- 1) Demo for import domain model from database.
+ 1) Demo for importing domain model from database.
    In this mode an in-memory H2 database will be started.
    How to evaluate:
-     1.1) Go to Ignite Web Console "Domain model" screen.
+     1.1) Go to Ignite Web Console "Configuration" screen.
      1.2) Click "Import from database".
-You should see modal with demo description.
+Modal with demo description should appear.
-     1.3) Click "Next" button.
-You should see list of available schemas.
+     1.3) Click "Next" A list of available schemas should be present.
      1.4) Click "Next" button.
-You should see list of available tables.
+A list of available tables should be present.
      1.5) Click "Next" button.
-You should see import options.
+Import options should appear.
-     1.6) Select some of them and click "Save".
+     1.6) Select the needed and click "Save".

    2) Demo for SQL.
      How to evaluate:
-     In this mode internal GridGain node will be started.
+     In this mode an internal GridGain node will be started.
 Cache created and populated with data.
-       2.1) Click "SQL" in Ignite Web Console top menu.
+       2.1) Click "Queries" in Ignite Web Console sidebar on the left.
-       2.2) "Demo" notebook with preconfigured queries will be opened.
+       2.2) Open "Demo" notebook with preconfigured queries.
        2.3) You can also execute any SQL queries for tables: "Country, Department, Employee, Parking, Car".

  For example: